-EU arms firms trying to flout Belarus and Russia ban
+[Investigation] EU arms firms trying to flout Belarus and Russia ban

 The EU imposed arms embargoes on Belarus and Russia in 2011 and 2014.

-And a Moldovan liaison officer shared the information - a 12-page PowerPoint presentation drawn up by Moldovan law-enforcement authorities - with an EU diplomat in Chișinău in July to raise the alarm.
+And a Moldovan liaison officer shared the information - a 12-page PowerPoint presentation created by Moldovan law-enforcement authorities - with an EU diplomat in Chișinău in July to raise the alarm.

 It also named Moldovan arms firm Cartuș, a Russian company called Alliance, and a Belarusian one called Outdoor Team in the alleged scheme to bypass EU sanctions.